History of Hobart: Late 20th century

-Although post-war Hobart was a thriving small city with a growing population and good combination of industry and primary agriculture, the city was largely confined to the western banks of the Derwent River.
+Although post-war Hobart was a thriving small city with a growing population and good combination of industry and primary agriculture, the city was largely confined to the western banks of the River Derwent.

-The first plans for a bridge across the Derwent River had been made in 1832, but the width and depth of the river, combined with the powerful currents, proved to be too much of a deterrent for then current construction materials and techniques.
-A solution was hit upon to create a pontoon bridge, and in 1943, the Hobart Bridge was opened, spanning the Derwent River for the first time.
+The first plans for a bridge across the River Derwent had been made in 1832, but the width and depth of the river, combined with the powerful currents, proved to be too much of a deterrent for then current construction materials and techniques.
+A solution was hit upon to create a pontoon bridge, and in 1943, the Hobart Bridge was opened, spanning the River Derwent for the first time.
 To deal with the perceived problem of upriver shipping access, a lifting span was added near the western landing that allowed quite large vessels to pass through.

 The Hobart Bridge had created the desired expansion of residential development on the eastern shore of the river, but by the mid-1950s, the population of the eastern shore, as it soon became commonly known, was so great that massive traffic congestion problems plagued the bridge.
 Stormy weather also created severe hazards on the water level roadway, with large waves sometimes sweeping over the roofs of vehicles.

 By the late 1950s, it was realised a larger capacity bridge was needed.
 Construction on the much larger concrete arch Tasman Bridge began in May 1960, and was completed on 18 August 1964 at a total cost of £7 million.
 The bridge was originally four lanes, and expanded access to the eastern shore dramatically.

 The Tasman Bridge has become an iconic part of the Hobart landscape.

 The 1950s brought an increased sense of mobility amongst Australians, both socially and geographically.
 Tourism was on the increase in Tasmania, and the state government invested £2,000,000 in the early 1950s for the construction of the 4700-ton Princess of Tasmania.
 Built in 1958, she was the first of a line of drive on ferries to cross the Bass Strait between Melbourne and Devonport that allowed tourists to travel by car from mainland Australia to Tasmania.
 Despite the popularity of the ferry service, it was already clear that aviation was the future of travel.
 In 1956 Lanherne Airport (now known as Hobart Airport) was opened 20 km to the east of Hobart, and immediately created an increase in the number of tourists visiting the city.

 Princess of Tasmania saw an influx of tourism for Hobart.

 The Hobart Metropolitan Tramways reached a peak in popularity in the 1930s and 40s, but by 1960 increased pressure from private car ownership and petrol-powered buses led to economic trouble for both passenger rail and the Hobart Tramways.